TurtleMan64/SADX-SA2-Input-Display/README.md

 # SADX-SA2-Input-Display
 An input display that directly reads what the game sees as input from your controller.
-Works with either Sonic Adventure DX (2004 version, not Steam release) or Sonic Adventure 2: Battle.
+Works with Sonic Adventure DX (2004 version, not Steam release), Sonic Adventure 2: Battle, and Sonic Heroes.

 ![Imgur](http://i.imgur.com/cca2wiI.png)